MIT CSAIL uses AI to teach robots to manipulate objects they’ve never seen before

-In few fields has artificial intelligence’s (AI) impact been more transformative than robotics.
-San Francisco-based startup OpenAI developed a model that directs mechanical hands in manipulating objects with state-of-the-art precision, and Softbank Robotics recently tapped sentiment analysis firm Affectiva to imbue its Pepper robot with emotional intelligence.
+Few fields have been more thoroughly transformed by artificial intelligence (AI) than robotics.
+San Francisco-based startup OpenAI developed a model that directs mechanical hands to manipulate objects with state-of-the-art precision, and Softbank Robotics recently tapped sentiment analysis firm Affectiva to imbue its Pepper robot with emotional intelligence.

 The latest advancement comes from researchers at the Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Laboratory (CSAIL), who today in a paper (“Dense Object Nets: Learning Dense Visual Object